 Manages both the global and document specific configuration options for

 HexaPDF allows detailed control over many aspects of PDF manipulation.
-If there is a need to use a certain default value somewhere, it is defined as configuration options so that it can easily be changed.
+If there is a need to use a certain default value somewhere, it is defined as a configuration option so that it can easily be changed.

 Some options are defined as global options because they are needed on the class level - see HexaPDF::GlobalConfiguration.
 Other options can be configured for individual documents as they allow to fine-tune some behavior - see HexaPDF::DefaultDocumentConfiguration.